Trump calls on Federal Reserve official to resign after ally accuses her of mortgage fraud

-WASHINGTON (AP) — President Donald Trump on Wednesday called on Federal Reserve governor Lisa Cook to resign after a member of his administration accused Cook of committing mortgage fraud.
+WASHINGTON (AP) — President Donald Trump on Wednesday called on Federal Reserve governor Lisa Cook to resign after a member of his administration accused Cook of committing mortgage fraud, the latest example of the Trump administration's efforts to gain control over the central bank.

 Bill Pulte, director of the agency that oversees mortgage giants Fannie Mae and Freddie Mac, urged the Justice Department to investigate Cook, who was appointed to the Fed's governing board by former president Joe Biden in 2022.
 She was reappointed the following year to a term that lasts until 2038.

-Pulte alleged that Cook has claimed two homes as her principal residences -- one in Georgia, the other in Michigan -- to fraudulently obtain better mortgage lending terms.
+Pulte, in a letter to Attorney General Pam Bondi, alleged that Cook has claimed two homes as her principal residences -- one in Michigan, the other in Georgia -- to fraudulently obtain better mortgage lending terms.

+Pulte also charged in his letter that Cook has listed her condo in Atlanta, Georgia, for rent.
+Mortgages for homes used as principal residences typically carry lower interest rates than properties that are purchased to rent, Pulte's letter said.

 The allegation represents another front in the Trump administration’s attack on the Fed, which has yet to cut its key interest rate as Trump has demanded.
 If Cook were to step down, then the White House could nominate a replacement.
 And Trump has said he would only appoint people who would support lower rates.